JanusHCP/policies/data_integrity_policy.md

 ### Monitoring Log-in Attempts

 * All access to Production Systems must be logged.
-This is done following the BloomAPI Auditing Policy.
+This is done following the Janus Healthcare Partners Auditing Policy.

 ### Prevention of malware on Production Systems

-* All Production Systems are to only be used for BloomAPI business needs.
+* All Production Systems are to only be used for Janus Healthcare Partners business needs.

 ### Patch Management

 * Patches, application, and system OS versions are kept up to date at all times.
 New versions are tested.
-* Administrators subscribe to mailing lists to assure up to date on current version of all BloomAPI managed software on Production Systems.
+* Administrators subscribe to mailing lists to assure up to date on current version of all Janus Healthcare Partners managed software on Production Systems.

 ### Intrusion Detection and Vulnerability Scanning